bvishnuvamsi/File-Integrity-Monitor/README.md

 open reports/scan-<ID>.html
 ```
 Important: To see multiple changes in one report, do all edits after baseline and before scan.
 Re-running baseline resets the reference.
+** Note ** : There are few sample html files that recorded the changes.

 ## Running the project: two easy options
 ---